sjbennett123/gloryforthefist/content/rules/_index.md

 ### No Metabolism

 Some monsters lack a metabolism.
-The standard definition is as follows: Imm une to Death, Disease, Drain, Drain Life, First Aid, Life, Nausea, Paralyze, Poisons, Sleep, Taint Blood, Waylay, Wither Limb.
+The standard definition is as follows: Immune to Death, Disease, Drain, Drain Life, First Aid, Life, Nausea, Paralyze, Poisons, Sleep, Taint Blood, Waylay, and Wither Limb.

 ### Non-Corporeal Form